thatmysticman/CS146/HW/HW2/hw2.md

 5. If it is not bad, update the `left` pointer to `mid + 1`.
 6. Repeat the binary search until `left` and `right` pointers meet.
 7. Return the value of `left` as the first bad version.

+### Assumptions

+Both approaches assume the existence of the isBadVersion API, which is given externally.
+The `bool isBadVersion(version)` method returns whether `version` is bad.
+Without the external API, a placeholder condition is used for testing purposes.